benenaes/SDC_Behavioral_Cloning/writeup_report.md

 The model was saved in **model-v16.h5**.
 This model was used for the video recordings where the network was driving the car autonomously.

 **drive.py** was adapted due to the fact that the Windows simulator was using a different CUDA version.
-Since Keras uses the GPU version of Tensorflow (and this version uses an older CUDA version), this resulted in problems when getting the required cuBLAS and cuDNN handles.
+Since Keras uses the GPU version of Tensorflow (and this version uses an older CUDA version), this resulted in problems when getting the required cuBLAS and cuDNN handles (the Windows simulator needs already to be running before the *telemetry()* function will be triggered and thus the first prediction will be made) .
 This was resolved by already performing a prediction with the trained network even before the simulator connects to the socket server **drive.py**.
-This way, the dynamic link library was directly loaded at start up of the Python script (and thus the right one was loaded).
+This way, the dynamic link library was directly loaded at start up of the Python script (and thus not the one already in memory is used).
 Another solution (commented out on lines 15-16) was provided to make Keras/Tensorflow run on CPU: this was also a valid solution, since the feed forward phase doesn't take that much CPU.

 The first experiment was on the lake track, where we fixed the speed at 15 mph.
 The results can be found in **videos/lake-15mph.mp4**